protocolguild/documentation/docs/6-guidelines-for-regular-operation.md

 3. Once a positive consensus has been reached, the person can be contacted with the typical onboarding flow.

 If you are an existing core contributor that is not included, please contact an existing member to have them propose your work for consideration.

+We are exploring tools and methods to make this process more transparent, potentially through a forum for discussion and to maintain a public record of decisions.

 ## 6.5 Onboarding new members